tableau/connector-plugin-sdk/docs/run-taco.md

 ### Option 2
 1. Create a directory for Tableau connectors.
 This needs to be the same path on each machine.
 For example:
 `C:\tableau_connectors`
-1. Copy your packaged connector file (with a .taco filename extension) into  the folder your created on each node.
+1. Copy your TACO file into  the folder your created on each node.
 1. Set the `native_api.connect_plugins_path` option.
 For example:

     ```